Liquid biopsy: The future of minimal residual disease detection?

 Liquid biopsy for MRD: concluding considerations

 MRD detection through ctDNA analysis is one of the most promising and potentially transformative applications for liquid biopsy within oncology.
 These biomarkers provide a depth of holistic insight currently unseen within standard clinical practice and long before traditional relapse can be picked up via methods such as imaging.
 The research being undertaken at present also further bolsters this argument by showing the value of ctDNA as a clear indicator of MRD.
-Whilst there are still certain obstacles and standardisation that needs to occur before its implementation into the daily clinic for MRD detection, these clinical trials show considerable promise and above all, a glimpse of the potential real-world impact that this non-invasive tool could have.
+Whilst there are still certain obstacles and standardization that needs to occur before its implementation into the daily clinic for MRD detection, these clinical trials show considerable promise and above all, a glimpse of the potential real-world impact that this non-invasive tool could have.
 As such, liquid biopsy may feasibly be the future of MRD detection.

 References: